krprzenioslo/Hystrixwiki2/Operations.md

 ## When Things Are Latent

 If you notice latancy, don&#8217;t react by jumping to reconfigure things.
-If a `HystrixCommand` is shedding load it&#8217;s doing what it&#8217;s supposed to _(assuming you configured it correctly when it was healthy, of course &mdash; see above)_.
+If a Hystrix Command is shedding load it&#8217;s doing what it&#8217;s supposed to _(assuming you configured it correctly when it was healthy, of course &mdash; see above)_.

-In the early days as Hystrix was being adopted at Netflix it was a common reaction when a circuit (what we internally call a `HystrixCommand`/`CircuitBreaker` pairing) became latent to dynamically change properties to increase thread-pools, queues, timeouts, and so forth to &ldquo;try and give it some breathing room&rdquo; and get it working again.
+In the early days as Hystrix was being adopted at Netflix it was a common reaction when a circuit (what we internally call a `Hystrix[Observable]Command`/`CircuitBreaker` pairing) became latent to dynamically change properties to increase thread-pools, queues, timeouts, and so forth to &ldquo;try and give it some breathing room&rdquo; and get it working again.
 But that is the opposite of what you should do.
 If you configured the command correctly for a healthy system and it is now rejecting, timing out, and/or short-circuiting then you should concentrate on fixing the underlying root cause.

 Don&#8217;t make the mistake of responding by giving the command more resources that it can use up (at an extreme if you behave that way, you DDOS yourself by increasing the size of thread-pools, queues, timeouts, semaphores, and the like.)